-- As part of the 1999 float of Telstra shares you acquired 800 Guaranteed Entitlement shares - Consequently you were entitled to 200 extra shares. - These shares were subject to a trade Restriction Period. - On 1 December 2001 your ceased employment with Telstra.
-Telstra shares tax market value on that date was \$5.41 per share.

-- The TESOP Trustee transferred the shares to you and you sold them on 8 December 2001 for \$5.54 per share. - For the purposes of this example we have assumed that the tax market value of the share is the same as its market value and we have ignored selling costs such as brokerage.
+- As part of the 1999 float of Telstra shares you acquired 800 Guaranteed Entitlement shares - Consequently you were entitled to 200 Extra Shares. - These shares were subject to a trade Restriction Period which expired on 16 October 2002. - Telstra shares tax market value on that date was \$4.81 per share. - The TESOP Trustee transferred the shares to you and you sold them on 16 October 2002for \$4.81 per share. - For the purposes of this example we have assumed that the tax market value of the share is the same as its market value and we have ignored selling costs such as brokerage. - We have also assumed that you are a continuing employee.